 It was a hot summer, and as part of my Miss MA duties, I was attending events at a local VA hospital, playing cards with the patients and talking with them over a cool lemonade.

-It was there that I met the Head of Research of the hospital.
-He asked me what I planned to do with my life and when he learned that small molecules had been my long-time interest, he referred me to a must-meet person—Dr. Wayne Matson.
+It was there that I met the hospital's Head of Research.
+He asked me what I planned to do with my life, and when he learned that small molecules had been my long-time interest, he referred me to a must-meet person—Dr. Wayne Matson.

 Wayne had just sold his company and had set up his lab at the VA hospital.
 He is considered a “Father of modern metabolomics,” and I was really excited to call him.

 Besides having a long, impressive list of scientific and entrepreneurial accomplishments, Wayne is a wonderful, patient, genuine person.